Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Polyhedra.rst

      - Contact between a vertex of a polyhedron and a ball / sphere
    * - 7
      - Vertex - Vertex (STL)
-     - Contact between a vertex of a polyhedron and a vertex of a stl mesh
+     - Contact between a vertex of a polyhedron and a vertex of an STL mesh
    * - 8
      - Vertex - Edge (STL)
-     - Contact between a vertex of a polyhedron and an edge of a stl mesh
+     - Contact between a vertex of a polyhedron and an edge of an STL mesh
    * - 9
      - Vertex - Face (STL)
-     - Contact between a vertex of a polyhedron and a face of a stl mesh
+     - Contact between a vertex of a polyhedron and a face of an STL mesh
    * - 10
      - Edge - Edge (STL)
-     - Contact between a edge of a polyhedron and a edge of a stl mesh
+     - Contact between an edge of a polyhedron and a edge of an STL mesh
    * - 11
      - Vertex (STL) - Edge
-     - Contact between a vertex of a stl mesh and a edge of a polyhedron
+     - Contact between a vertex of an STL and an edge of a polyhedron
    * - 12
      - Vertex (STL) - Face
-     - Contact between a vertex of a stl mesh and a face of a polyhedron
+     - Contact between a vertex of an STL and a face of a polyhedron

 **Interaction Class Usage:**

 To retrieve data associated with a specific interaction between two polyhedra, the attributes of the ``exaDEM::Interaction`` class are used to identify cells, positions, and interaction types.
-Theses informations are then used within simulation computations to accurately model interactions between polyhedra, considering the interaction type.
+These informations are then used within simulation computations to accurately model interactions between polyhedra, considering the interaction type.

 These interactions are used as a level of granularity for intra-node parallelization, applicable to both ``CPU`` and upcoming ``GPU`` implementations.
 The interactions are populated within the ``nbh_polyhedron`` operator and subsequently processed in the ``contact_polyhedron`` operator.